Heat transfer can throw off a balanced system. When temperature control is key, consider dampers with insulated blades. Learn more with the Condenser.

 For more on control dampers, check out these Newsstand article:

 Do you have a question on something we haven't covered here?
-Or maybe you need help from industry experts?
+Need help from industry experts?
 MCDLG can help.
 Contact us by clicking on the button below.